NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README.md

 initially passed to the CloudFormation script, that should be in the S3 bucket you specified in the `s3BucketName` parameter, or create that file with the information for all the FSxN file systems you want to ingest the audit logs from and then store it in the S3 bucket.
-See the description for the `fsxnSecretARNsFile` parameter above for the format of the file.
+See the description of the `fsxnSecretARNsFile` parameter above for the format of the file.

 If you are creating the file for the first time, you'll also need to set the `fsxSecretARNsFile` environment variable to point to the file.
 You can leave all the other parameters as they are, including the `fileSystem1ID`, `fileSystem1SecretARN`, etc. ones.